moladb/SetGolangClientProxy/README.md

 	}

-#### 3 append body to buffer
+#### 4 Append body to buffer
-assuming we have a taglist, and try to append the tags to buffer allocated before.
+Assuming we have a taglist, and try to append the tags to buffer allocated before.
 >
 	// append tag to []byte
 	// should pass pointer to slice since we want modify the input parameter buf